Skip to main content

 Both Dexcom models automatically provide updated glucose readings every 5 minutes.
 The reading is sent to the receiver, smartphone app, and/or compatible insulin pump.

-The FreeStyle Libre 3 automatically provides updated glucose readings every minute to the receiver (reader), smartphone app, and/or compatible insulin pump, without the need for manually scanning the sensor.
+The FreeStyle Libre 2 Plus and 3 Plus automatically send updated glucose readings to the receiver (reader), smartphone app, and/or compatible insulin pump every minute.

 Note that not all insulin pumps are compatible with all CGMs.
-You can contact Dexcom or Abbott, or your pump manufacturer, for up-to-date information about CGM and pump compatibility with your specific devices.
+For up-to-date information about CGM and pump compatibility with your specific devices, contact Dexcom, Abbott, or your pump manufacturer.

 What kind of alarms do the Dexcom and FreeStyle Libre have?